Pralkopodobny/najglebszyDeepLearningEverMade/README.md

 ### k-NN
 The only problem with previous implementation of k-NN is that it uses **hamming distance metric** which is used to compare two **binary** pieces of information.
 Fashion-MNIST dataset contains grayscale images which, as you can see [here](https://github.com/zalandoresearch/fashion-mnist), are not discrete.
 In order to use algorithm witch this metric you have to preprocess images doing **binarization**.
 Obviously, the other solution is changing the metric.
 For example you can use **euclidean distance metric**.

-In my research I'll try those two approaches to see, which will produce better results.
+In my research I'll try those two approaches to check out, which will produce better results.
 Of course first approach depends on threshold used within binarization algorithm (simply if pixel value is greather then threshold it will become 1 else 0) so I'll try to find which is best for Fashion-MNIST dataset.

-You can see source kod of k-NN implementation in **K_NN.py** file and tests in **K_NN_Tests.py**.
+You can see source code of k-NN implementation in **K_NN.py** file and tests in **K_NN_Tests.py**.
 ### My model
 My model is sequential neural network model implemented using keras.
 'Sequential' means, that neurons belong to layers - input layer, output layer and hidden layers between them.
 You could think of this model type as 'Hello World' of neural network machine learning.
 Each neuron is connected to all neurons from the previous layer and each connection has a weight.
 Basically, process of 'teaching' a model is a manipulation of those weights and biases used in their's activation functions.